Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-ai/about-mcp.md

 ### Codegen tools

-These tools help automate boilerplate code generation for dbt projects.
-They require the [dbt-codegen](https://hub.getdbt.com/dbt-labs/codegen/latest/) package to be installed in your dbt project.
-These tools are disabled by default and can be enabled by setting the `DISABLE_DBT_CODEGEN` environment variable to `false`.
+These tools help automate boilerplate code generation for dbt projects files.
+To use them, install the [dbt-codegen](https://hub.getdbt.com/dbt-labs/codegen/latest/) in your dbt project.
+These tools are disabled by default.
+To enable them, set the `DISABLE_DBT_CODEGEN` environment variable to `false`.

 - `generate_source`: Creates source YAML definitions from database schemas
 - `generate_model_yaml`: Generates documentation YAML for existing dbt models, including column names, data types, and description placeholders